Having found an extremely good taxi-driver, by the name of Tam, to take me back to the hotel

 communes" which in the 19th century were electing deputies to the French National Assembly.

-Like Zanzibar off the East Coast of Africa, Gorée is important in the early history of American
+Like Zanzibar off the East Coast of Africa, Gorée is important in the early history of American relations

 The above information is credited to